Auto Insurance FAQs

 2) You had an accident that was your fault

 3) You’ve been involved in several accidents within the last few years—even if some weren’t your fault

 5) You recently added a driver to your policy

 6) You’ve gone several years without an accident or traffic citation

 Yes.
 A vehicle’s make, model, and age all have a significant impact on insurance premiums.
-An individual insuring a Dodge Viper will pay far less than a person who drives a Honda Civic.
-Likewise, in individual driving a 2002 Civic will pay lower premiums than one who drives a comparable 2017 Civic.
+An individual insuring a Dodge Viper will pay far more than a person who drives a Honda Civic.
+Likewise, an individual driving a 2002 Civic will pay lower premiums than drive a comparable 2017 Civic.
 Generally, the more a car is worth, the costlier it is to insure.
-Other factors can also impact insurance costs, however, including engine power, overall size, number of seats, and other factors.
+However, other factors can also impact insurance costs, including engine power, overall size, number of seats, and other factors.

 Full coverage means that, in the event of an accident, your policy reimburses your losses, as well as the losses of other drivers if you’re at fault (this part is called liability insurance).
 Full coverage also includes comprehensive coverage, which reimburses you for things like theft, road damage (e.g., you hit a deer), weather-related events, and others.

-Generally, the insurance policy of the vehicle’s owner covers you if you drive someone else’s car with permission.
-In the event of an accident, your own personal auto coverage may kick in, depending on your individual coverages.
-However, the vehicle owner’s insurance will always provide the first, if any, line of coverage.
+Generally, the vehicle owner’s auto insurance policy will cover you if you drive someone else’s car with permission.
+In the event of an accident, your own personal auto coverage may kick in.
+However, the vehicle owner’s auto insurance will always provide the first, if any, line of coverage.

 This depends on your individual policy and coverages.
 However, most policies include an allowance for other drivers who operate your vehicle with appropriate permission.

-Generally, no. In most cases, a single accident won’t cause your coverage to be terminated.
-However, if you are found criminally negligent for an accident and/or cause serious injury, loss of life and/or severe amounts of property damage, your coverage could indeed be terminated for a single accident.
+In most cases, a single accident won’t cause your coverage to be terminated.
+However, suppose you are found criminally negligent for an accident and cause serious injury, loss of life, or severe amounts of property damage.
+Then your coverage could be terminated for a single accident.